 There is good everywhere, people are also warm, kind and happy much more than they are mean, they struggle and strive to find their own meanings and live accordingly, everybody has their hobby, passion and families, if they look of course.
 The same etches of human toil can be beautiful marks of humanity: churches, hay bales, fields, even the moors themselves.
 The cities have their small but thriving pockets of creativity, colour, imagination, rebellion and subversion.
 It is still so green, the Atlantic ocean of home so blue and clear.
 It is cleaner than it was.
-There are crisp winter days amongst bare oak trees in a park, watching happy people.
-There is swimming in the Avon river underneath a weeping willow in June, a deserted beach at home, good food, pubs with friends.
+There are crisp winter days amongst bare oak trees in a park, watching happy people mill with loved ones.
+There is swimming in the deep green Avon river underneath a weeping willow in June, a deserted beach in Cornwall, good food, pubs with friends.
 There is beauty even in the unkempt scrub of an industrial estate, for there are the largely eradicated wildflowers that have been left to live.
 There is much to be done, but much to be savoured.
 Modernity is remorselessly destructive, greedy and ugly but also people are relentlessly creative and loving.

 So with metaphysical claims about the land aside I will tell of a walk up in these rare hills.